kristianmandrup/puppeteer-browser-agent/Actions.md

 ### Section outline action definition

-The `find_code` definition is an object with the following properties
+The `section_outline` definition is an object with the following properties

 - `maxSectionTextSize` max number of characters to include for a section of text